qmau94/quick-notes/java 8 se/chapter2.md

 # Notes
 ## Understanding Java Operators
-- Java _operator_ is a special symbol that can be applied to a set of variables, values, of literals - referred to as operans and that return a result.
+- Java _operator_ is a special symbol that can be applied to a set of variables, values, of literals - referred to as operands and that return a result.
 - Types:
   - Unary
   - Binary